kW to kVA Formula Explained (With Step-by-Step Examples)

 For multiple loads with different power factors, either convert each to kVA (each load’s kW ÷ its PF) and add kVA, or compute total kW and a weighted power factor, then total kVA = total kW ÷ weighted PF.

-Use our free kW to kVA converter for instant results.
+Try our kW to kVA converter for instant results.
 For the difference between kW and kVA and when to use each, see kW vs kVA: What's the Difference?.

 Conclusion #

 The kW to kVA conversion is kVA = kW ÷ Power Factor.
 Use decimal PF (e.g. 0.8), divide (do not multiply), and use kW not kWh.
 Account for power factor when sizing equipment; lower PF increases kVA for the same kW.
-For quick checks, use the kW to kVA converter.
+For quick checks, try our kW to kVA converter.